 [All Members will be assigned a Universal Unique IDs. → move this to BYLAWS.]
 Universal Unique IDs will be required to make any and all nominations.

-To make a nomination a TODA Member must prove their membership and identity with their Universal Unique ID and one of these other forms of identification: (a) driver’s license; (b) student identification card; (c) passport; or (d) any other form of identification deemed acceptable by Officers.

-There should be a physical nomination processes.
-Nominate.
-Then someone seconds.
+A member may get nominated to an elected chair if and only if another member nominated this member and another person seconds.

 Voting Method

 Primary positions will get elected by a range vote election.
 Every active member will have a ballot with a numerical score range for each candidate and a “No Opinion” option.
 The average score of each candidate will get taken.
-When a ballot has “No Opinion” for a candidate, that ballot will not get counted in the averaging of that candidate’s score.
+When a ballot has “No Opinion” for a candidate, that ballot will not count in the averaging of that candidate’s score.
 The candidate with the highest average will win.
 No officer shall win an election, without more than 50% of the total range (e.g., total range of the anchor points of the scale used in the voting election, for example, if the scale ranged from 1-10, then, to win an election, the nominee must get more than 5.0 in average ratings), and no office shall win an election without receiving a score from more than 11% of the active club membership.

 Election Day.